-Color is such a powerful tool when it comes to design and, arguably, selecting cohesive colors is one of the most fun part of the design process.
+Color is such a powerful tool when it comes to design and, arguably, selecting cohesive colors is one of the most fun parts of the design process.
 There’s nothing quite like bringing your work to life with a highly intentional and custom color scheme that sets the tone for your design and communicates your message.
 Maybe your process is blindly throwing a dart at the color wheel, or perhaps you have a handful of go-to swatches or hex codes you regularly rely on.
 Maybe you mix primary colors in your mind and visualize similar colors right out of the gate.

-Whatever your method of picking the perfect color for your projects, we’ve curated a handful of color palette generators and tools that will come in handy the next time you’re stuck on color, or just looking for inspiration.
+Whatever your method of picking the perfect color for your projects, we’ve curated a handful of color palette generators and tools that will come in handy the next time you’re stuck on finding new colors, or just looking for inspiration.
 We’ve made sure to include the many ways you can use these tools to ensure you make the most out of your color selecting process.
 Also, we hope tools like these can also be of use when you’re seeking select colors in pursuit of inclusive design when accessibility issues such as color blindness may arise.
 Happy designing!

 Khroma, also known as the AI color tool for designers, lets you search and save an infinite amount of color combinations based on a personalized algorithm.
 How does it work?
 As a first time user, you’re prompted to select 50 of your favorite colors from hundreds of options presented.
 Next, you’re taken to a page with an infinite scroll of color combinations based on these favorites.
 You can choose to view the combinations a number of different ways—as standard palettes, gradients, using type, and even applied to a photo.